Certificate in International School Counselling - AVAILABLE NOW

 £1,485 for the eight module course.
 To sign up, please follow the PayPal link below (please note that once you have signed up for the course, no refunds will be given).

-Expatriate living impacts children on multiple levels.
+Growing up overseas impacts children on multiple levels.

 Questions surrounding identity and belonging, feelings of restlessness, relational struggles, repeated cycles of loss and grief are the most poignant issues facing expatriates today.
 These challenges, caused by the ever changing landscape associated with the expatriate lifestyle, can have a profound impact on well-being.